 When I left Graff I spent a year in Monaco working for a gold mining executive and learning all about the metal that so many of these gemstones have been set in over the millennia.
 At the end of 2011 my mother died after an inexorable and cancerous illness.
 She taught me how to read and write and instilled in me a lifelong passion for literature.
 Thanks to her generosity I was able to take a year off to write my first novel, a dream I have always had.
 It took much longer than I imagined but, like diamonds, the best things in life are worth the time they take.
 After two years living between Argentina and Uruguay, I finished my novel at the end of 2014 and, having already decided to publish through a small UK publishing house, Heddon Publishing, The Diamond Connection was launched on what would have been my mother’s 68th birthday, 6th March 2015.
 The second, a novella, came out at Christmas 2018, and is aptly called The Christmas Connection.
-The next in the series is out in June 2019, and called The Monte Carlo Connection.
+The newest in the series is out in now, The Monte Carlo Connection.

 I have just finished writing the fourth novel in the series of jewellery mysteries starring the intrepid diamond detective Jemima Fox-Pearl and set in Paris.
 Each new story has had me knee deep in beautiful jewellery books for research, and, of course, has prompted quite a few return trips to my beloved museums.
 Alongside this, I have done copywriting projects for various luxury brands - including The De Beers Group and Forevermark.